The #1 problem still killing process improvement culture.

 - Processes accepted by process owners - sign-off.

-Unfortunately for the process culture of many organisations - the desired outcomes are very different for teams involved in dealing with customers, actually working within these processes every day.
+Unfortunately for the process culture of many organizations - the desired outcomes are very different for teams involved in dealing with customers, actually working within these processes every day.

 These are the teams we expect to execute new processes, that suffer under process breakdowns, that field direct customer feedback every day, that fix process breakdowns every day… they don’t have two hours to sit down and try to absorb a process.
 They expect to be able to use something as quickly and as useful as the pilots do.